2007 FIFA U-20 World Cup final: Match

-The final match took place at the BMO Field in Toronto, with an attendance of 19,526, and the officiating of Spanish referee Alberto Undiano Mallenco, who was assisted on the lines by fellow Spaniards Fermín Martínez Núñez and Juan Carlos Yuste Jiménez.
-Uzbek referee Ravshan Irmatov was assigned as the fourth referee.
+The final match took place at the BMO Field in Toronto, with an attendance of 19,526 and the officiating of Spanish referee Alberto Undiano Mallenco, who was assisted on the lines by fellow Spaniards Fermín Martínez Núñez and Juan Carlos Yuste Jiménez.
+Ravshan Irmatov from Uzbekistan was assigned as the fourth referee.

 A total of ten yellow cards were shown by Undiano Mallenco, six to the Czechs and four to the Argentines.
-More than 20 faults were committed by both teams, while ball possession was largely positive for Argentina, ending the match with 61% against 39% of possession for the Europeans.
-The first half was largely uneventful, with the score opening in 60th minute, when Captain Martin Fenin put the Czechs in a brief advantage, as Sergio Agüero equalized two minutes later.
-The match turned in favor of Argentina in the 86th minute, when forward Mauro Zárate scored the 2–1 for the albicelestes.
+More than 20 faults were committed by both teams, while ball possession was largely positive for Argentina, ending the match with 61% against 39% of possession for the Czechs.
+After an uneventful first half, Martin Fenin surprisingly put Czechia in a brief advantage before Sergio Agüero equalized two minutes later.
+Mauro Zárate made it 2–1 on the 86th, winning Argentina the match.

 John F. Molinaro of CBC News highlighted the contrast between both teams, noting the differences in styles, adjudicating "grit" to the Czechs and "flair" to the Argentines.
 Molinaro also said that the Czechs played a physical game while Argentina relied on a flurry of quick and short passes to advance in the field.

 Argentina became the most-successful team in the FIFA U-20 World Cup by achieving their sixth title, having won all of their finals in the category except for one.